-** The catch-up premium also applies to those who opted out of ElderShield400 and later opted in; who join CareShield Life in 2022 onwards; and who stopped paying premiums after a minimum of 9 years (ElderShield400) or 11 years (ElderShield300).
+**The catch-up premium also applies to those who opted out of ElderShield400 and later opted in, who join CareShield Life from 2022 onwards, and who stopped paying premiums after a minimum of 9 years (ElderShield400) or 11 years (ElderShield300).

 What does the Community think?

 I’ll see you in the next one, and until then, may the Personal Finance force be with you!

 Check out our blog for more unbiased opinions on your personal finance journey.